-I recently started walking to and fro, from home to office.
-The distance being just 1 km, one way and me turning into couch potato again, both the reasons seemed good enough to take up this habit.
+I recently started walking to and fro, between home and office.
+The distance is just 1 km, one way and I was turning into a couch potato again, both the reasons seemed good enough to take up this habit.

 Until then I had worn this ‘O-GrossS!’ expression on my face and worst he caught my eye, turned as if nobody saw him and went back on his duty.
 I suddenly realized the drained out concept of untouchables seemed quite valid, and the gesture of respectful ‘Namaste’ so apt and perfect!

 Peeing in public seems a puny problem.
 There is something, much more unpleasant and totally unnoticed, happening out there – NO WASHING HANDS!
 And here I can feel you all going like “Eww..yulk..shit!..”

 So next time, you meet someone new, prefer a namaste and promote Indian culture, because you never know.

 Develop it as a good habit and inculcate in others too, is all I can say.